 In this tutorial, we will show you how to install Lyricfier on your Ubuntu 16.04 LTS.
-For those of you who didn’t know, Lyricfier is an electron app that communicates with Spotify Desktop Client to get the current song and then looks for a matching lyric scraping the web.
+For those of you who didn’t know, Lyricfier is an electron app that communicates with the Spotify Desktop Client to get the current song and then looks for a matching lyric by scraping the web.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of Lyricfier on Ubuntu 16.04 (Xenial Xerus).

 - A server running one of the following operating systems: Ubuntu 16.04, and any other Debian-based distribution like Linux Mint.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Install Lyricfier on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following